3x3 basketball at the 2022 Bolivarian Games

-3x3 basketball competitions at the 2022 Bolivarian Games in Valledupar, Colombia will be held from 26 June to 4 July 2022 at Parque Deportivo Garupal.
+3x3 basketball competitions at the 2022 Bolivarian Games in Valledupar, Colombia were held from 26 June to 4 July 2022 at Parque Deportivo Garupal.

-Two medal events are scheduled to be contested: a men's and women's tournaments.
+Two medal events were scheduled to be contested: a men's and women's tournaments.
 A total of 44 athletes (28 athletes–7 teams for men and 16 athletes–4 teams for women) will compete in the events.
 Both tournaments are open competitions without age restrictions.

 This was the Bolivarian Games debut of 3x3 basketball for both men and women.
 3x3 basketball made its first worldwide competitive appearance at the 2010 Summer Youth Olympics in Singapore and eleven years later debuted as an Olympic sport at the 2020 Summer Olympics (held in 2021) in Tokyo, Japan.

 Participating nations

 A total of 7 nations (5 ODEBO nations and 2 invited) registered teams for the 3x3 basketball events.
 Each nation was able to enter a maximum of 8 athletes (two teams of 4 athletes per gender).
 Hosts Colombia, Ecuador, Dominican Republic and Venezuela will participate in both events.
 Bolivia, Chile and Guatemala will only participate in the men's tournament.